palikar/blog-hugo-files/content/posts/emacs_framer.md

           (window-resize nil (- resizing-step) t nil t)))))
 ```

-`framer-increase-height` and `framer-increase-height` more or less the same way.
+`framer-increase-height` and `framer-increase-height` are implemented more or less the same way.

 ```elisp